simdjson/iossimdjson/README.md

 a full skylake processor, with the caveat that we have to 'scale' the frequency of the iPhone processor artificially.

+##  CocoaPods

+There is a CocoaPods version: https://github.com/ppamorim/simdjson-cocoa

 ## Credit